rouhalamin/checksum/README.md

 Hi, I'm Rouhalamin.

-I spent months building CheckSum from scratch in Rust, putting a lot of late nights into its performance, reliability, and security.
-In a space full of similar tools, my goal was to make something fast, focused, and trustworthy — and to keep it fully open source rather than gating it behind a paywall, because I believe basic security tooling should be accessible to everyone.
+I spent months building CheckSum from scratch in Rust, putting countless late nights into its performance, reliability, and security.
+In a space full of similar tools, my goal was to make something fast, focused, and trustworthy — and to keep it fully open source rather than gating it behind a paywall, because I believe useful security tools should be accessible to everyone.

-As an independent developer without corporate backing, funding, or a team, sustaining that is a real challenge.
-If CheckSum has helped you verify a download, saved you time, or given you peace of mind, a contribution goes directly toward future development, testing, infrastructure, documentation, and security improvements.
+As an independent developer without financial backing, keeping a security-focused open-source project alive is a real challenge.
+If CheckSum has helped you verify a download, protect your files, or save you time, your support goes directly toward future development, testing, infrastructure, documentation, and security improvements.

-Thank you for supporting independent open-source software.
+Thank you for supporting independent open-source development.

 ### Cryptocurrency Donations

 > [!WARNING]
 > Always double-check the **network** before sending funds.
-Ethereum and USDT/Tether use **different blockchains** — sending USDT to the Ethereum address (or vice versa, on the wrong network) may result in permanent loss of funds.
+Ethereum and USDT/Tether use **different blockchains** — sending funds on the wrong network may result in permanent loss.

 <table>
 <tr>